 You may not have paid NIC while you were living abroad.
 So, if you check the National Insurance record it will show how that might affect your State Pension.

-Tax Liabilities if You Return to the UK after Living Abroad
+Liabilities for Tax if You Return to the UK after Living Abroad